rxcomm/encoDHer/README.md

 ### Installation requirements

 The encodher package requires python-gnupg-0.3.5 or greater to function.
-The latest version can be obtained from:
+The latest version is documented at:

 http://pythonhosted.org/python-gnupg/